AECP-ETHZ/ETH.OLP/README.md

 # The R package ETH.OLP

-This is the repository for the R package "ETH.OLP" which was developed for the couse "Optimierung Landwirtschaflicher Produktionssysteme".
+This is the repository for the R package "ETH.OLP" which was developed for the course "Optimierung Landwirtschaflicher Produktionssysteme".
 The package containing various functions for linear programming and positive mathematical programming.

 *Please make sure to use this package with R Version 4.1 or higher.*